bsc-loca/SafeDM/tb/README.md

 The test-bench passes provided that the cycles where there is lack of diversity coincides more or less with the cycles in which both synchronization (registers and instructions) signals where high.

+Changing the constants `lanes` and `read_ports_number` in the file `hdl/diversity_types_pkg.vhd`, the diversity module logic and the test bench will adapt to the specified characteristics.

 ---